 Democratization by Exclusion?
 Scandinavian Social Democracy and the Iberian Transition to Democracy 1974-1986

 This PhD project examines how the Scandinavian social democrats handled the issue of incorporating the young, unstable democracies on the Iberian Peninsula into the Western community of democracies.
-It explores the role of the transnational social democratic network and diverging views on how best to further democratization. - PhD Project 2016 - 2020, Stine Bonsaksen
+It explores the role of the transnational social democratic network and diverging views on how best to further democratization. - Stine Bonsaksen (2016 - 2020)

 European Integration and the Quest for Access to External Natural Resources, 1945-2015